IHGCU/CapstoneProject/README.md

 3. CNNforDRUJCombinedViewReducedResolution.ipynb - a Jupyter notebook that defines, trains, and saves the parameters for a CNN
 4. DRUJClassification.ipynb - a Jupyter notebook that takes the saved CNN parameters and three x-ray views of a fracture and classifies the fracture as a Type I, Type II, or Type III fracture.
 5. TestCases - a folder that contains DICOM images for 5 test cases
-6. model.h5 - a file with the saved model parameters
+6. model.h5 - a file with the saved model parameters NOTE: THIS FILE WAS TOO LARGE TO UPLOAD!
+The DRUJClassification.ipynb notebook will not run without it.
+I have uploaded it to my Google drive.
+If anyone is interested in running the classifier, please email me at laurieinmukono@gmail.com.
+I will share the file with you.
 7. model.json - a file with the saved model characteristics